Apemb/blog/_posts/2019-01-18-tips-for-rust-beginners.md

 There are many other tips I could give, but that would be for another article.

 Please remember to keep things simple and don’t add imaginary requirements.
-Indeed, performance is cool, but how do you know there is a problem if you can’t run your program ?
-How do you know that the code your are improving gives a better performance if you can’t measure it ?
+Indeed, performance is cool, but how do you know there is a problem if you can’t run your program?
+How do you know that the code your are improving gives a better performance if you can’t measure it?

 In Rust, “_done is better than perfect_” is a mantra to follow.
 Especially with all the shiny features the language can provide.